dfinity/portal/docs/developer-docs/integrations/multi-chain/user-faq.md

 ICP and ckETH are two separate tokens so there is no protocol way to convert one to another.
 Typically people who want to exchange one for the other use exchanges.

-### Can I use ICP to perform cross-chain atomic swaps or transfers between CKBTC and ETH?
+### Can I use ICP to perform cross-chain atomic swaps or transfers between ckBTC and ETH?

 Yes, you can perform cross-chain swaps or transfers between ckBTC and ETH using the Internet Computer (ICP).
 ICP has integrated with the Bitcoin network and is in the process of integrating with the Ethereum network.
 This integration allows for seamless communication between these networks and ICP, enabling multi-chain functionality.